-She is the author of six books, most recently The leaf-ride (2011), which was shortlisted for the NZ Post Book Awards.
+She is the author of eight books, most recently There Is No Harbour (2019).
 It Has No Sound and Is Blue won the 1987 Commonwealth Poetry Prize for ‘Best First Time Published Poet’.
-Other titles include Small Stories of Devotion; Water, Leaves, Stones and Oh There You Are Tui (2001), which collects the majority of the poems from her earlier books along with a substantial group of new poems.
+Other titles include Small Stories of Devotion (1991), Water, Leaves, Stones (1995) and Oh There You Are Tui (2001), which collects the majority of the poems from her earlier books along with a substantial group of new poems.

 One Shapely Thing: Poems and Journals was published in April 2006.
 It was one of three titles shortlisted for Poetry in the Montana New Zealand Book Awards 2007.